superRaytin/paginationjs/docs/en.md

 ### formatResult <em>function(data)</em>
 Formats the data items of current page before `callback` invoked.

-In this function, you should return a result array, alse you can process the original `data` directly.
+In this function, you should return a result array, you also can process the original `data` directly.

 See [demo](/index.html#formatResult)

 ### formatAjaxError <em>function(jqXHR, textStatus, errorThrown)</em>

-A function to be called if the dataSource is a URL and request fails.
+A function to be called if the dataSource is an URL and request fails.

 ```
 formatAjaxError: function(jqXHR, textStatus, errorThrown){ ... }